Oppenheimer404/pidriver/README.md

 sudo pip install git+https://github.com/Oppenheimer404/PiDriver.git
 ```

-this will install 'pidriver' to `/usr/sbin/pidriver` which should be in your `$PATH` variable.
+This will install 'pidriver' to `/usr/sbin/pidriver` which should be in your `$PATH` variable using `python setup.py install`.

+To uninstall, simply `sudo pip uninstall PiDriver`!

 **Note:** Should you have any issues you may want to attempt to use the following command, although uninstalling is much more involved;